 Divorce proceedings

-We can guide you through the entire legal process of your divorce, including preparing and submitting your divorce petition, corresponding with your ex-partner and their lawyer and applying for the decree absolute that formally ends your marriage.
+We can guide you through the entire legal process of your divorce.
+This includes preparing and submitting your divorce application, corresponding with your ex-partner and their lawyer and applying for the Conditional Order and Final Order that are needed as part of the process.

-With our expert guidance, we can minimise the likelihood of any mistakes that could see your divorce application rejected, ensure that the grounds you cite for your divorce are sufficient to satisfy a judge and help avoid or quickly resolve any other issues that threaten to delay your divorce.
+With our expert guidance, we can minimise the likelihood of any mistakes that could see your divorce application rejected and help avoid or quickly resolve any other issues that threaten to delay your divorce.

 There are often a number of different financial considerations to sort out when getting divorced, including what should happen to the marital home, how any savings, investments and other assets should be divided and what, if any, maintenance should be paid between spouses.

 Our divorce lawyers are highly experienced in resolving these issues.
-We can help to ensure you get a fair settlement that works for you and your loved ones as quickly and cost-effectively as possible.
+We can provide clear divorce advice that helps to ensure you get a fair settlement that works for you and your loved ones as quickly and cost-effectively as possible.

 Arrangements for children